mmeyer/deep-learning-vm/README.md

 In addition, an Ipython server is also installed.
 You can view it from the host's browser at http://localhost:8100.

 ### Testing Keras
+This VM comes with a few notebooks (with required datasets).

+If you'd prefer the obligatory *handwritten digits* example,
 ```bash
 $ vagrant ssh
 $ curl -sSL https://raw.githubusercontent.com/fchollet/keras/master/examples/mnist_mlp.py | python